raspberrypilearning/xai-challenge-audio-classfier/en/step_3.md

 Select **Train new machine learning model**.
 ![](images/train_new.png)

-You will have to wait a moment while the model trains.
+You will have to wait a moment while the model trains - read the information below about testing while the model is learning!

 --- /task ---